jomefavourite/Blog-posts/cllzm50sg000309mgfauib5k4.md

 ---

-As a beginner in the web ecosystem, it could be overwhelming to learn new tools, cause there's just a lot to learn and if you've learned a tool that works why migrate to another, right?
+As a beginner in the web ecosystem, it could be overwhelming to learn new tools cause there's just a lot to learn and if you've learned a tool that works, why migrate to another, right?

-Well, there could be so many reasons and In this article, we'll go over 3 reasons why learning Next.js is the next best thing to do after getting the fundamentals of React.js down.
+Well, there could be so many reasons, and In this article, we'll go over 3 reasons why learning Next.js is the next best thing to do after getting the fundamentals of React.js down.

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>